Anomalous couplings in Higgs-boson pair production at approximate NNLO QCD: Introduction

 The scale uncertainties at NLO are still at the 10\% level, while they are decreased to about 5\% when including the NNLO corrections and to about 3\% at N$^3$LO in the ``NLO-improved'' variant.
 The uncertainties due to the chosen top mass scheme have been assessed in Refs.~\cite{Baglio:2018lrj,Baglio:2020ini,Baglio:2020wgt}.

 In this work we present a study of the anomalous couplings relevant to the process $gg\to HH$ within a non-linear EFT operator expansion, at approximate NNLO in QCD (which we will denote by \nnloapp{}).
 It builds on the results presented in Ref.~\cite{deFlorian:2017qfk}, and extends them to include the full NLO QCD corrections from Ref.~\cite{Buchalla:2018yce}.
+Thus \nnloapp{} contains NNLO results in the heavy top limit, where exact Born expressions have been used whenever the higher-order corrections in the HTL factorise, as well as NLO corrections with full top-quark mass dependence.

 In particular, we provide coefficients for all the possible combinations of anomalous couplings that can occur at NNLO for the total cross section, analogous to what has been provided at NLO in Ref.~\cite{Buchalla:2018yce}.
 These coefficients can then be used to reconstruct the cross section for any combination of coupling values.
-Furthermore, we show results for seven benchmark points characteristic of certain shape types of the Higgs boson pair invariant mass distribution $\mhh$, which have been identified by an NLO shape analysis presented in Ref.~\cite{Capozi:2019xsi}.
+Furthermore, we show results for seven benchmark points characteristic of certain shape types of the Higgs-boson pair invariant-mass distribution $\mhh$, which have been identified by an NLO shape analysis presented in Ref.~\cite{Capozi:2019xsi}.

 This paper is organised as follows.
 In Section~\ref{sec:couplings} we describe the theoretical framework and the definition of the anomalous couplings.
 Section~\ref{sec:results} contains the phenomenological results, including total cross sections and differential distributions for the benchmark points, and the description of the fitting procedure for the coefficients of the anomalous couplings, together with the corresponding results.
 Finally, we conclude in Section~\ref{sec:conclusions}.